christyharagan/segment-sapling/readme.md

 # Segment Sapling

+This is not a Segment official project.
+This is open-source software using public Segment APIs, and is made available without warranty or support.

 A framework for managing [Segment](https://segment.com/) tracking plans that makes it easy to integrate with version control, develop and test in a team environment (including automated testing from a build machine), and make advanced edits of the schemas in a code editor.

 Table of Contents